 Behavioral therapy is a general term defining a number of techniques.
 Here are some details about these practices in order to form a basis for understanding how and why clinicians choose various methods of treatment for children with autism spectrum disorders.

 Most psychology students and aspiring therapists learn about something called cognitive behavioral therapy.
-It is one of the major bases of modern therapy, formed around an idea that an individual’s way of thinking affects behavior, mood and health.
+It is one of the major bases of modern therapy, formed around the idea that an individual’s way of thinking affects behavior, mood, and health.

 This set of theories and practices seeks to link thoughts and behaviors in order to help patients identify harmful logical fallacies or negative thought practices.
 In turn, they make changes that help them overcome challenges in their lives.
 Basically, the idea is that behavior will change when thinking changes.